"Abstract forms ...remembered, dreamed, imagined.”

 My abstract photography captures forms of water and variations of light, all interacting with glass.
 Each image provides an unrepeatable glimpse of water at the macro level, its forms, natural patterns, and chance combinations that constantly change during the process of capturing the image.
 The images are titled, but they are open to interpretation by viewers, guided by their own intuition, perceptions, experiences, and memories.
 The images invite an interaction between the image and the imagination of the viewer.
 The photographer sees one thing in these abstract images.
 What do you see?"

-American photographer, Priscilla Dale Jones earned her Ph.D. at University of Cambridge, United Kingdom and holds a Master’s Degree from the University of California at Los Angeles (UCLA) and a Bachelor's degree from San Diego State University, San Diego, California.
+American photographer Priscilla Dale Jones earned her Ph.D. at the University of Cambridge, United Kingdom and holds a Master’s degree from the University of California at Los Angeles (UCLA) and a Bachelor’s degree from San Diego State University, San Diego, California.
 Today she lives and works in Columbia, Maryland, USA.